peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.quatFromMat4'></a>
 ### (static) H3DU.Math.quatFromMat4(m)

-Generates a quaternion from the rotation described in a 4x4 matrix.
+Generates a quaternion from the vector rotation described in a 4x4 matrix.
 The upper 3x3 portion of the matrix is used for this calculation.
 The results are undefined if the matrix includes any transformation other than rotation.